dexie/dexie-website/cloud/index.md

 ---
 ## Start Coding Your App Today

 Start creating your awesome offline-first app **today**.
-While waiting for Dexie Cloud, use plain Dexie.js to create the model and the app.
-When Dexie Cloud is relased you can just hook it on to it!
+While waiting for Dexie Cloud, use plain Dexie.js to create the app.
+It won't sync (yet), but all app logic can be coded in advance.
+When Dexie Cloud is relased you can just hook it on to it.

 To prepare your app for Dexie Cloud: